 I get that but there are just too many variables to come at tuning that way.

 Rather, each of us must clearly understand how all the different factors interact before we start twiddling turnbuckles.

-That said, once we deal with the theory, we will go on to a step-by-step guide.
-And, by combining that with this theory, each of us will be able to deal with pretty much any tuning situation.
-Surely better than monkey read, monkey tune?
+Why?
+Because by understanding the theory each of us will be able to deal with pretty much any tuning situation—way better than monkey read, monkey tune.

 Let's do it: